peregrineshahin/Approvers/approvers.md

 ### Size Optimization

-To minimize the size of the binary and fit the largest NNUE model while keeping the crutial `-O3` flag for NNUE performance, we did lots of cleanups and simplifications (including functional ones that haven't regressed in our SPRT tests).
+To minimize the size of the binary and fit the largest NNUE model while keeping the crucial `-O3` flag for NNUE performance, we did lots of cleanups and simplifications (including functional ones that haven't regressed in our SPRT tests).
 Additionally, we switched from `gcc` to `clang`, as it produced smaller binaries and at least as fast, later combining with various cflags, `#pragma` directives to disable unrolling on individual loops, and applying a combination of `minsize`, `cold`, and `section(".text.small")` attributes to non-hot functions played a big role for achieving our goal.
 We also fully removed dependencies